 Michael: Somebody's got to!

 - Dr. Frank N. Furter from The Rocky Horror Picture Show, who is also a Villainous Crossdresser.
+(Although it's hinted that Furter's "butler" Riff Raff is the one who did most of the actual Mad-Sciencing, with Furter characteristically stealing the credit.)

 - Barnes Wallis (Michael Redgrave) in the British war film, The Dam Busters, is a Downplayed Mad Scientist who invents the bouncing bomb and perfects its design to enable an attack on major German dams as part of Operation Chastise.